 WordPress is an open-source CMS platform that is used by millions of websites around the world.
 It’s free and available under a GPLv2 (or later) license.
 There are thousands of contributors who help to make it better every day, which means that anyone can add new features or fix bugs in the code.
-If you have found a bug or want to suggest a new feature, please create a ticket at the WordPress trac.
+If you have found a bug or want to suggest a new feature, please create a ticket at the WordPress Trac.

 Make sure to search for current tickets before creating a new ticket.
 If your ticket has been created and it is not the first time you have submitted it, please check the progress of the previous tickets and participate in them.